 The leverage that might be available to you will all depend on the broker you use and the regulatory authorities of your specific jurisdiction.
 Some traders could access more leverage than others, but more on that later.

-You'll find that different types of traders use leverage in different ways.
-For example, professionals or traders who are more risk-inclined will use higher leverage, whereas conservative and inexperienced traders will likely use lower leverage.
+You'll find that different types of traders use leverage in various ways.
+For example, experienced traders or those who are more risk-inclined will use higher leverage, whereas conservative and inexperienced traders will likely use lower leverage.

-However, the risks involved with leveraged trading are something every trader should take into account.
-The reason is that trading with leverage could potentially wipe out your entire margin deposit fast if you're not cautious or don't have a good risk management plan.
+However, every trader should take into account the risks involved with leveraged trading.
+Trading with leverage could potentially wipe out your entire margin deposit fast if you're not cautious or don't have a good risk and money management plan.